Google Starts Reducing Authorship Snippets in Search Results

 What Can You Do to Maintain Authorship?

-You should’t have anything to worry about if you’ve put a lot of effort into your content and have been making sure that your website provides something of value to your visitors.
+You shouldn’t have anything to worry about if you’ve put a lot of effort into your content and have been making sure that your website provides something of value to your visitors.
 Having an established reputation as a reliable information resource and content publisher will help ensure that your authorship snippets will continue appearing in Google’s SERPs.

 If you are still worried about losing your authorship markups or want to reevaluate your content strategy, talk to us.
 Our SEO consultants can audit your website and content strategy, and suggest changes that can help improve your campaigns.